Writing the city

 If your first language is not English, you must meet our minimum proficiency level:

-- International English Language Testing System (IELTS) Academic module (not General Training) overall score of 7.0
+- International English Language Testing System (IELTS) Academic module overall score of 6.0, no subtest less than 5.5

 This is a guide, for further information email email@example.com